dart-lang/site-www/src/_guides/language/concurrency/index.md

 [jank]: https://docs.flutter.dev/perf/rendering

-### Using a single-task background worker
+### Using a single-task worker isolate

-If your app’s UI becomes unresponsive due to a time-consuming computation — [parsing a large JSON file][json], for example — consider offloading that computation to a background worker.
+If your app’s UI becomes unresponsive due to a time-consuming computation — [parsing a large JSON file][json], for example — consider offloading that computation to a worker isolate, often called a _background worker._
 A common case, which is supported by the [Flutter `compute()` function][], is spawning an isolate that performs a computation and then exits:
 ***[PENDING: describe the figure in a little more detail.]***